safderareepattamannil/colorcoder/_data/blog/2021-02-09-build-a-hacker-news-clone-in-react-part-1-introduction-to-the-world-of-react.md

 ### What are components?

 A React application is made up of multiple components.
 Components are simply reusable bits of code, they are almost like functions but work in isolation and when React renders it to the DOM it returns an HTML element.
-Components come in two types, Class based components and Functional components.
+Components come in two types, Class-based components and Functional components.
 We will cover those two in a later post.
 A component can have other components inside it, this is called component nesting.

 ### How to think in Components?